effectfully/OTT/readme.md

   4. `⟦ type n ⟧ ≡ Type n` for neutral `n`
   5. easy to use

   I'm not aware of such encoding.
 The best seems to be [3], but as far as I understand only (1) and (2) hold for it.
-It's probably possible to add (4) by introducing the superuniverse in the style of [5] like [this](https://github.com/effectfully/random-stuff/blob/master/Omega.agda).
+It's probably possible to add (4) by introducing a super universe in the style of [5] like [this](https://github.com/effectfully/random-stuff/blob/master/Omega.agda).

 - Definional proof irrelevance.